bferris1/Purdue-Menus-Android/README.md

 It was created to address several issues with the offical Purdue Mobile Menus app:
 - The official app requires identity, location, and phone permissions (and uses the old permission system)
 - The official app uses GPS continuously, even after the app is closed, causing significant battery drain
-- In the official app, it is difficult to compare menus between dining courts for a given day
+- Comparing menus between dining courts for a given day is inconvenient due to the design of the offical app

 The current priorities for development are:
 1. Improving the way data is retrieved
     - using NetworkBoundResource or similar class to mediate local caching and decouple components
+        - maybe use library like [Store](https://github.com/NYTimes/Store)
     - improved thread managment for background operations (Executors, etc)
     - deciding if data should be refreshed from network after a cache hit
+    - possibly storing data in a [different format](http://objectbox.io) (i.e. not in json files)
 2. Improving the program structure
     - implementing dependency injection
     - possibly converting menus classes to POJOs